Tag Archives: Virginia Sustarsic

 “We learned to sweat pipe, patch the roof, and fix windows,” Dave said.
 “We had to operate with just rent money.
 We couldn’t afford to call on anyone for help.”

+By the time I moved onto Prospect Ave., as the 1960s leaked into the 1970s, all the rich folks were long gone, and Dutch elm disease had killed most of the trees.
+It was killing most of the elms in all but two states east of the Missouri River.
+Those that hadn’t died were being sprayed with DDT or removed.
 The entry point for the bug was Northeast Ohio in 1929, on a train bringing in a shipment of elm veneer logs from France.
 The train stopped south of Cleveland to load up on coal and water.
 Not long afterwards elm trees along the railroad tracks started to die.
-The elm bark beetle doesn’t hurt the tree, but the fungus it carries is deadly.
+The elm bark beetle doesn’t kill the tree, but the fungus it carries is deadly.

 “We were urban pioneers before the term was coined,” said Scott Krauss, a drummer for the art-rock band Pere Ubu.
 “Like the Jefferson Airplane and the Grateful Dead had their band houses, we had the Plaza.”

-“There were scores of wonderful community dinners, insipid and treacherous burglars,” Dave Bloomquist said years later when it was all over.
+“There were scores of wonderful community dinners, insipid and treacherous burglars,” Dave said years later when it was all over.
 “Innocence was lost.
 There were raucous outrageous parties.
 Families were formed and raised and there were tragic early deaths of close friends.
-But music, art and life were in joyful abundance all the time.”
+But music, art, and life were in joyful abundance all the time.”

+There was plenty of old-fashioned seediness, too.
 “I remember coming home at four in the morning and there would still be people in the courtyard drinking beer and playing music,” said Larry Collins.
 “We would watch the hookers and their customers play hide-and-seek with the undercover vice cops.”

 Jamie always played The Who’s “Magic Bus” at least once every trip, there and back.
 “Thank you, driver, for getting me here, too much, Magic Bus, now I’ve got my Magic Bus.”
 The speakers were tinny, but the volume made up for it.

-My picture was a portrait and Virginia’s a full-scale shot of two homeless men in Golden Gate Park, passing a bottle of booze between them.
+My picture was a portrait and Virginia’s a full-scale shot of two homeless men in San Francisco’s Golden Gate Park, passing a bottle of booze between them.
 The trees in the background disappeared into a triangle.
-After I won the blue ribbon, Virginia went to the art department and talked to one of the judges.
+After I won the blue ribbon, Virginia went to the Art Department and talked to one of the judges.
+She told him she had been trying to conjure the Pointillism of Georges Seurat.

 “Well,” he said.
 “The portrait and your picture were our top picks.
 But yours was kind of grainy.”